 Saturday, October 23, 2021

-At the third-annual Junk Jog, participants will compete in a plogging race along the Bosque Trail.
+At the third-annual Junk Jog, participants will compete in a plogging race along the Bosque.
 Plogging is an international trend to pick up litter while jogging!

 More litter can be found along waterways than roadways.